noahmbright/miniclang/readme.md

 ## Parsing

-Currently, the parser is split into two files, `parse_expressions.cpp` and `parse_declarations.cpp`.
-This is direct reflection of the C specification, sections 6.5 and 6.7.
+The parser is split into three files, `parse_expressions.cpp` and `parse_declarations.cpp`, and `parse_statements.cpp`.
+This is direct reflection of the C specification, sections 6.5, 6.7, and 6.8.
 Expressions are where operator precedences are defined, and is the easiest section to map to academic resources on recursive descent parsing.
 This would be the best place to start in implementing a parser on your own.
+Parsing statements is relatively simple given other parts of the parser - this is where block statements (several statements wrapped in {}), and control flow are defined.
+Additionally, the function for parsing an entire file is defined here.

 Knowing that we are targeting LLVM IR informs decisions made in parsing, and what ends up going into the AST.